dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/project-proposal.md

 *What is the problem you are aiming to solve?
 This is not the solution, that goes later.*

 ## Stakeholders
-*Who are all the stakeholders?
+*Briefly summarize who are all the stakeholders?
 These could be users, partners, admins, founders, etc.*

 ## Proposed Solution
 *Briefly describe your proposed solution.
 How does it work and what does it do?*